Wilderado: History

-In 2024 they released their new EP, "Talker."
+In 2024 they released their new LP, "Talker."
 They were also featured on the sound track for the 2024 film Twisters.
 The song "Wall of Death" featured Ken Pomeroy and James McAlister.

 Band name

 The current name is an altered version of the name of a town in Texas called Wildorado, which the band came across while driving late at night.
 Originally the band was named "Bird Dog" until they learned that another band had been using the name prior to them, which prompted the change to the current name.